Ogden Mills Phipps: Thoroughbred racing

 In partnership with William S. Farish III, Dinny Phipps bred Storm Song, the 1996 Breeders' Cup Juvenile Fillies winner and American Champion Two-Year-Old Filly.
 In England, Dinny Phipps' horse, Posse, won the 1980 G1 Sussex Stakes and G2 St. James's Palace Stakes and went on to sire Group 1 winners.

 In 2017, he was inducted into the National Museum of Racing and Hall of Fame as a Pillar of the Turf.

 Personal life

 Phipps had six children and 24 grandchildren, including five-year-old namesake Ogden Phipps.
-His wife's name is Ande, the mother of four of the Phipps children.
+His wife, Ande, is the mother of four of the Phipps children.